 RTLS is not a single product — it is a platform that powers multiple enterprise applications simultaneously.
 A hospital deploying RTLS might use the same underlying infrastructure to navigate patients to appointments, track infusion pumps, protect staff with panic alert systems, monitor hand hygiene compliance, and prevent at-risk patients from wandering — all from one unified platform.

-Penguin Location Services & Cisco Meraki: RTLS on Your Existing Network
+Penguin Location Services and Cisco Meraki: RTLS on Your Existing Network

 This page is published as an official documentation reference for Penguin Location Services’ listing on the Cisco Meraki Marketplace.
 If you arrived here from the Meraki Marketplace or are evaluating Penguin as a Meraki-compatible RTLS partner, this section is for you.